milon/barcode/readme.md

 ]
 ```

-For version 4.* add these lines on `app/config/app.php` file-
+For Laravel version 4.*, add the following lines to your `app/config/app.php` file:

 ```php
 'providers' => array(